dspydev/python-cybersecurity-projects/README.md

 # About me

-My name is Damien SOULÉ, I am a Python developer and cybersecurity analyst passionate about the intersection of AI and cybersecurity.
+My name is Damien SOULÉ, I am a AI Python developer interested in cybersecurity.

 # My Projects